millejoh/emacs-ipython-notebook/README.rst

   --- or **E**\ IN **I**\ s not only for **N**\ otebooks.

-.. note:: It is stable enough for my day to day work, but I can't
+.. note:: The code, so far, has been stable enough for day to day work, but
-          guarantee the safety for your notebook data.
-So please make sure you have backup.
+          there are no guarantees for the safety for your notebook data.
+Please make sure you backup, and backup often!

 .. |build-status|
    image:: https://secure.travis-ci.org/tkf/emacs-ipython-notebook.png